-Year-round Whistler offers visitors fine food, spas, and plenty of opportunity for adventure, all in a breathtaking locale.
+Year-round, Whistler offers visitors fine food, spas, and plenty of opportunity for adventure, all in a breathtaking locale.

 Whistler is in the Coastal Mountains of British Columbia, Canada's most westerly province.
-It is located a two hour drive north of Vancouver, or four to five hours from Seattle, on the province's west coast.
+It is located a two-hour drive north of Vancouver, or four to five hours from Seattle, on the province's west coast.

-Whistler Weather & ClimateWhistler's ski season is famously long, from the end of Nov. to April on Whistler Mountain and into June on Blackcomb.
+Whistler's ski season is famously long, from the end of Nov. to April on Whistler Mountain and into June on Blackcomb.
 During the winter, storms off the coast cover the mountains with an average of 30 feet of snow a year.
 Temperatures don't get too low though, even in Jan/Feb, when temps average around 0ºC, but winds can make this feel much colder.

 Spring in Whistler is unpredictable, with weather ranging from cold and wet to overcast to warm and sunny.
 By May, snow is melting and in June lower elevation hiking/biking trails are open and snow-free.
 Although you can't count on the weather, you can count on plenty of travel bargains in spring.